larryhudson/11ty-blog-bliss/content/projects/astro-db-music-explorer.md

 - As Astro DB is quite a new library, and it is a fairly simple implementation of SQLite, you need to implement features like authentication and authorisation yourself.
-- I was able to implement authentication using Lucia, but after looking at more mature frameworks like Laravel, it feels like with Astro DB, you need to write a lot of boilerplate to hook things up properly.
+- I was able to implement authentication using Lucia, but in order to implement more complex permissions (eg. collaboration on playlists), it feels like quite a lot of work to do yourself.
+It seems like more 'batteries-included' frameworks like Laravel make this easier.

+## Future ideas
 - If I continue building this app, I will probably switch to something like Laravel that handles more of the authentication and authorisation for me.
-That way, I can focus on the unique value of the app rather than tripping myself up with boilerplate.
+That way, I can focus on the unique value of the app rather than tripping myself up with complex database schemas etc.

-## Future ideas
+- I want to explore building more social features, as I feel like this is something that Spotify is missing.
+Being able to send music to your friends and discover new music together is exciting to me.